Clarkson Wright and Jakes Ltd Banner Image

 Our joint venture agreement expertise

 Our Corporate & Commercial Law team have a high level of expertise in dealing with joint ventures, ensuring you have the right structure for your needs and advice on all related issues.
-We are based in Orpington and work with clients in London, Kent and across the South East.
+We are based in Orpington and work with clients in London, Kent across the South East, and beyond.

 We are ranked for Corporate Law by leading legal directories Chambers & Partners and the Legal 500.